-To supplement key consideration 5, CPMI-IOSCO published two documents: the Disclosure framework for financial market infrastructures (the Disclosure Framework), and the Public quantitative disclosure standards for central counterparties (the Quantitative Disclosure Standards).
+To supplement key consideration 5, CPMI-IOSCO published two documents: the Disclosure framework for financial market infrastructures Disclosure framework for financial market infrastructures (the Disclosure Framework), 461 and the Public quantitative disclosure standards for central counterparties (the Quantitative Disclosure Standards).
 This note will refer to the disclosures that result from completing the templates provided in these documents as the Qualitative Disclosure and the Quantitative Disclosure, respectively.

-Supplementary guidance for Canadian FMIs designated by the Bank of Canada
+(ii) Supplementary guidance for Canadian FMIs designated by the Bank of Canada